Chadwick School: History

 The school was founded in 1935 by Margaret Lee Chadwick and Commander Joseph Chadwick in San Pedro, California.
 In 1938, the school moved to Palos Verdes, California.
 In the beginning, Chadwick was an open-air day and boarding school for 75 students.
 After the retirement of the Chadwick family in 1963, the school created a board of trustees and in 1968 discontinued its boarding program.
 In 1972, Chadwick joined the Cum Laude Society.
 Up until the 1970s, the school owned all of the hill leading up to it, which was sold off to establish the school's endowment.
-Since then, the school has opened more buildings, a gymnasium, and a performing arts center.
+As a result of the ensuing neighborhood development, the school's growth and traffic are constrained by a conditional-use permit with the Academy Hill Homeowners Association.
+Since the 1970s, the school has opened more buildings, a gymnasium, and a performing arts center.
 It is accredited by the Western Association of Schools and Colleges.
 The movie adaptation of the book Mommie Dearest was filmed at Chadwick in 1981.

 Student and faculty profile

-Chadwick is divided into three schools: the Village School (K-6), the Middle School (grades 7-8), and the Upper School (grades 9-12).
-Sixty-three percent of the faculty members held advanced degrees in the 2014-15 school year.
+2025 student enrollment is 854 students across three schools: the Village School (K-6), the Middle School (grades 7-8), and the Upper School (grades 9-12).
+The student to faculty ratio is 8:1.
+According to Niche 2025 rankings, the school ranked in the top 5% of independent schools in California and in the Los Angeles area.
+80 percent of the faculty members held advanced degrees in the 2024-25 school year according to FindingSchool.com.